 Parking within the forecourt is limited to 20 minutes maximum stay and is strictly enforced.

-Parking within the McDonald's or large vehicle parking areas is strictly limited to 90 minutes maximum stay and is strictly enforced by MET Parking.
+Parking within the McDonald's or large vehicle parking areas is limited to 90 minutes maximum stay and is strictly enforced by MET Parking.

 This information is provided to us by third parties.
 You should always check with staff on site.